 While others are moaning about the deep freeze, you need to energize your thinking.
 Put your happy face on and get excited about starting something new.
 The moment you open that closet to find those boxes of photos you’ll throw yourself right into the middle of a family treasure hunt.
 Repeat after me: Hmm, what’s in here?
 Put some music on.
 Singing and dancing while cleaning a closet really isn’t that much work.
 The point here is that you should do something – anything – that gets you motivated to work on your resolution and doesn’t require you to leave the house.

 Here’s the fun part.
 With a Flip-Pal mobile scanner you’ll have the versatility and mobility to scan anywhere, even under a stack of blankets in front of the television while watching another weather update.
-The Flip-Pal has the ability to scan photos in about six seconds when it’s set to 300 dpi (dots per inch) or about 12 seconds at 600 dpi.
+The Flip-Pal scanner has the ability to scan photos in about six seconds when it’s set to 300 dpi (dots per inch) or about 12 seconds at 600 dpi.
 You could essentially scan a shoebox of photos while watching the news.
 Remember to use a patented Flip-Pal Sketch Kit to easily make notes of the photos you’re scanning.
 This will simplify the organizing process once you download the images.
-And be sure to use the StoryScans talking images to record the story about each photo.
+Use the StoryScans talking images software to record the story about each photo.

 Even sifting through stacks of shoe boxes filled with photos can be draining.
 Make sure you drink plenty of water.